Home Insights Why Most Startup UI/UX Fails: And What Actually Matters for Online and Offline Products

 Clarity Over Creativity

 Clever animations cost conversions.
-Every element must help the user finish their task — or go.
+Every element must help the user finish their task.
+Or go.

 Principle 2